arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-opta-modbus-tcp/content.md

 Once the runtime is flashed, with your Opta™ connected to your router, search for its IP address on the router configurations.

-On the PLC IDE, navigate to **On-line > Set up communication**, activate and then open the **ModbusTCP** properties, add the Opta™ IP address, then click "OK".
+On the PLC IDE, navigate to **On-line > Set up communication**, activate and then open the **ModbusTCP** properties.
+Add the Opta™ IP address, then click "OK".

 ![Modbus TCP connection](assets/modbus-prog-opta.png)
 ![Modbus TCP IP setup](assets/modbus-ip-opta.png)